pst-on-github/homebridge-enocean/README.md

 Configure them manually.
 Turn on the *EnOcean Learn* accessory to capture the EnOcean ID from the logs.

 They come with 2 rocker switches for the supported types 0x01 and 0x02.
 The four buttons will end up as four stateless programmable switches.
-The single, double and long press events are supported (not sure whether the double press makes sens though, it also delays the single press detection).
+The single, double and long press events are supported (not sure whether the double press makes sense though, it also delays the single press detection).

 ### Outlet actors F6-02-xx/A5-38-08